LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

    To git@github.com:chrisbay/communication-log.git
       511239a..679de77  master -> master

-Anyone reading the HTML through GitHub's browser interface should now see the new second line.
+Anyone reading the code through GitHub's browser interface should now see the new second line.

 Step 6: Pull Pilot's Line and Add Another Line